teddybear082/Godot_XR_Networking-Plus-Game/README.md

 See how many levels you can earn!

-See how long you can last physically jogging away from the ghosts instead of using your thumbstick!
+See how long you can last physically jogging away from the ghosts instead of using your thumbstick or teleport!

 **QUIT:**